 Instead, put yourself first and consider your height, the length and strength of your arms, and the size of your hands.
 Make the choice accordingly and you won’t regret it.

-In this article, I have made a selection of top five guitars (including both acoustic & electric models) for people with small hands.
+In this article, I have made a selection of top eight guitars (including both acoustic & electric models) for people with small hands.
 Go ahead and take a look if you think that you could use some guidelines for your next guitar purchase.

-My Top Five Guitars for Grownups with Smaller Hands
+8 Best Guitars for Grownups with Smaller Hands

 Acoustic or electric, these small hands-friendly guitars will not deliver less quality or any other important category.
 They are smaller in size, but they are the true beasts that will, in the right (small) hands, outperform any of their bigger counterparts.